bryhuang9/claw-plus-plus/README.md

 ## Overview

 Claw++ is a terminal-native AI coding agent that turns natural language into real code changes.
+Rebuid of Claude Code Handler.
 It connects to any major LLM provider — Anthropic, OpenAI, or local models via Ollama — and orchestrates a suite of developer tools to edit files, run shell commands, search codebases, manage git, and debug autonomously.

 Built from the ground up in **C++23**, it starts instantly, handles massive contexts efficiently, and runs anywhere a C++ compiler does — no runtime, no garbage collector, no interpreter overhead.